• Skip to main content

 The average waiting time would have been (0+5+8+32)/4= 11.25

 2. The First Come First Serve scheduling is Non-preemptive in nature.
 Thus, it would not be productive for the time-sharing environment.
-Because in time-sharing systems each process gets the equal share of the CPU at regular interval.
+Because in time-sharing systems each process gets an equal share of the CPU at regular intervals.

 3. As the First come First Serve scheduling is Non-preemptive, it does not understand the priority of processes.
 It would be worse in case an interrupt causing system failure occurs and it has to wait long in the queue to get processed.